rlatldn1224/rlatldn1224/README.md

 - *##🎉🎉🎉🙌🙌🙌 Hi there, I'm Siwoo Kim! 🙌🙌🙌🎉🎉🎉

 Welcome to my GitHub profile!
-I'm a college student of **Korea Polytechnic** and **Big Data**major,and I still lack knowledge, so I'm trying to get a lot from university.
+I'm a college student of **Korea Polytechnic** and **Big Data** major,and I still lack knowledge, so I'm trying to get a lot from university.
 I still feel difficult because there are many things I don't know, but I'm getting more and more fun.

+---

 ### 🔭 Currently working on:
 - Teaching **Cloud Native Application** development and **Microservices Architecture**.